 4.3.c.1.
 All emissions of pollutants for which the source is major, and all emissions of regulated air pollutants.
 A permit application shall describe all emissions of regulated air pollutants emitted from any emissions unit, except where such units qualify as insignificant emission units as defined in subdivision 3.2.d or are exempted under subsection 3.1.
-In the case of insignificant emission units or activities defined under subdivision 3.2.d, an applicant shall provide information regarding emissions to the extent required under subdivision 3.2.e.
+In the case of insignificant emissions to the extent required under subdivision 3.2.e.
 The Secretary shall require additional information related to the emissions of air pollutants sufficient to verify which requirements are applicable to the source, and other information necessary to collect any permit fees owed under the fee schedule approved pursuant to section 8.